albertomontesanto/albertomontesanto.github.io/content/publication/Crocco (2022)/index.md

   preview_only: true
 # `projects` can associate this post with one or more of your projects
 projects: []
-publication: '*Cells*'
+publication: '*Nutrients*'
 publication_types:
 - 2
-publishDate: '2022-12-21'
+publishDate: '2022-10-22'
 slides: ''
 summary: ''
 # `tags` are like keywords
 tags:
+- SLC38 family
+- Type 2 Diabetes
+- amino acid availability
+- amino acid sensing
-- ELOVL2
+- amino acid transporters
-- age prediction
+- diabetes complications
-- epigenetics
+- genetic variability
-- sjTRECs
+- mTORC1 pathway

 url_code: ""
 url_dataset: ""